wildmountainfarms/solarthing/other/docs/raspberry_pi_cpu_temperature.md

 running `groups solarthing` and make sure 'video' appears.
 If it doesn't, the easiest thing to do is to run `/other/linux/create_user.sh` which will make sure the 'solarthing' user is in the correct groups.

-If that doesn't work, make sure you have everything spelled correctly in 'extra_option_flags'.
-And if that still doesn't work, drop by [our issues page](https://github.com/wildmountainfarms/solarthing/issues) and give us a section of your `log_debug.log` file.
+If that doesn't work, make sure you have everything spelled correctly.
+And if that still doesn't work, drop by [our issues page](https://github.com/wildmountainfarms/solarthing/issues) and give us a section of your `logs/log_info.log` file and your `config/base.json`.